SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

 ## In this lesson you learned:

-- Inheritance and Interfaces
+- Inheritance and interfaces

-- How we achieve Abstraction
+- How to achieve abstraction

-- What are Interfaces
+- What interfaces are

 ``` java
 public interface Printable {